risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

 kube-proxy
-   handles traffic associated witha service or other cluster component / object by creating iptables rules
+   handles traffic associated with a service or other cluster component/object by creating iptables rules

 |